lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 complex AI applications.
 In the coming examples you'll learn:

 - How to parse and store custom metadata along with your documents.
-- How to use Lexy to summarize documents, and then leverage those summaries to retreive the most relevant documents.
+- How to use Lexy to summarize documents, and then leverage those summaries to retrieve the most relevant documents.
 - How to use document filters and custom Transformers to build flexible pipelines for your data.
 - How to ingest and process file-based documents (including PDFs and images) for use in your AI applications.